 The vision of CEMPSYCH, LLC is to be a leader of a transformation in the way in which mental health professionals and organizations conceptualize, seek, and provide training in multicultural competence.

-The mission of CEMPSYCH, LLC is to provide continuing education (both in workshops and home study) for mental health professionals that will facilitate the lifelong journey of increasing multicultural competency.
+The mission of CEMPSYCH, LLC is to provide continuing education (both in workshops and home study) for mental health professionals that will facilitate the lifelong journey of increasing multicultural competence.
 A primary purpose of this mission to enhance multicultural competency is to allow mental health professionals to provide the highest quality of services to students, clients, research participants and others they serve and offer enhanced contributions to the profession.

 An assumption that undergirds this mission is that creating conditions that allow mental health professionals to understand themselves more fully as cultural beings, provides a pathway for healing any sense of internal separation within oneself and with others.
 This healing allows mental health professionals to more fully facilitate the same pathway for healing in others.